marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

 | ------------ | ------- |
 | 200-300 pts  | 200 pts |

+## Hoework

+Most homework will be in the form of Jupyter notebooks.
+Homework assignments will be posted on Canvas where you will be required to upload the completed notebook file.
+Be sure to name the file `your_full_name.ipynb` OR `your_eid.ipynb`.
+Also note that uploading to Canvas can sometimes be less than instantaneous, so DON'T WAIT UNTIL ONE MINUTE BEFORE MIDNIGHT ON THE DEADLINE TO SUBMIT.

 ## Syllabus

 :warning: Please note that the syllabus is subject to change.
 It is your responsibility to attend class in order to know what is going on.